geli-lms/geli/.github/CONTRIBUTING.md

   a new 'stable' image on Docker-Hub.
   The livesysten then pulls that new image and starts up with the latest stable version

-If we have bugfixes we create a `bugfix/{descriptive-name}` and open a PR, issues are not required for that.
+If we have a small bugfixes we create a `bugfix/{descriptive-name}` and open a PR, issues are not required for that.
 But it's important to have a good description of the bugfix in the PR-Comment.
+If it is not small please create a issue for it so we can decide the importance of it.

 ## Branching model